-The Japanese term omotenashi (おもてなし) is usually translated as hospitality.
+The Japanese term Omotenashi (おもてなし) is usually translated as hospitality.
 However, this reading does not come close to doing justice to the complexity and depth of the term.
-In no language is there a truly equivalent counterpart to omotenashi - which is probably because omotenashi stands for an attitude that is deeply rooted in Japanese culture and society and encompasses much more than merely attentive customer service.
+In no language is there a truly equivalent counterpart to omotenashi - which is probably due to the fact that omotenashi stands for an attitude that is deeply rooted in Japanese culture and society is and encompasses much more than just attentive customer service.

-Omotenashi can best be described as a mindful, dedicated form of hospitality characterized by heartfelt devotion to the guest or customer while being based on mutual respect for each other by all parties involved.
+Omotenashi can best be described as a mindful, committed form of hospitality characterized by heartfelt devotion to the guest or customer, and at the same time on the mutual respect of all parties involved for each other.

 The goal of Omotenashi is to make the guest feel comfortable, cared for and enjoy details that have been specially considered for him.

 In Japanese, there are two spellings for the verb "motenasu" (earlier spelling mottenasu): 以て成すand 持って成す.
 The preceding O (お) is an expression of politeness that is placed at the beginning of many Japanese words.

 An adequate translation of the term omotenashi is not easy to find.
 This is because in the Japanese language two different terms, which differ in the kanji (originally Chinese characters) used and the meaning, can be pronounced the same.
 Thus a word, which can be pronounced in the Latin transcription and also the Hiragana and Katakana syllabary systems is written exactly the same, can be traced back to different kanji spellings and thus possibly also different meanings.

 Achieve something by doing something for others